 To be sure, the prevalence of teen sexting should come as no surprise.
 Indeed, adolescence is not only a time of discovery, but it also a period during which children undergo rapid physical and cognitive changes.
 The abruptness of these changes can leave children feeling awkward and self-conscious.
 Consequently, they seek to share and explore their sexuality through a medium which allows them to avoid the embarrassment of in-person interaction.

 Teen sexting is the newest medium by which young men and women can explore and expand their sexual identity and, like it or not, it is here to stay.
 It is therefore both out-of-touch and less-than-logical to believe that children will stop sexting merely because it is illegal.
 Children’s desire to expand and explore their sexual identities as teenagers is inherent.
 It is a product of normal and healthy psychosocial development.
-Accordingly, it is in the best interest of both children and the Commonwealth to enact laws which put an end to criminalizing this behavior as “child pornography.”
+It is therefore in the best interests of both children, and the Commonwealth, to enact laws which put an end to criminalizing this behavior as “child pornography.”

-Charging Teen Sexting as Child Pornography Perverts the Intention of Child Pornography Laws
+Charging Teen Sexting as Child Pornography Perverts the Intentions of the Law

 The United States Supreme Court has held that child pornography laws are designed to “protect the victims of child pornography” and “to destroy the market for the exploitive use of children.”
 Osborne v.
 Ohio, 495 U.S. 103, 109 (1990) (emphasis added) The most salient reason supporting child pornography laws is the protection of “the victims of child pornography.”
 Ashcroft v.
 Free Speech Coalition, 535 U.S. 234, 249 (2002) (emphasis added)